-Then, bring a saucepan of water to boil.
-This and the tin can will form a bain-marie (a hot water bath where the wax can melt in a more controlled temperature.)
+Then, bring a saucepan of water to a boil.
+This and the tin can will form a bain-marie (a hot water bath where the wax can melt at a more controlled temperature.)

 Whatever you use to melt the wax, it will be covered in wax at the end, so be prepared for that.
 I use tin cans because it's mess-free, I always have them available in my recycling bin and I can reuse them over and over again.

 Place the tin can and wax in the hot water and stir it until it melts.
 Take it off the heat the moment it has melted.

 If you are using crayons to add colour, add them in while the wax is melting on the heat so they can all meltdown together.

 Add in a couple of bits of crayon at a time until you like the colour.
 Bear in mind the cold candle wax will lighten in colour compared to what it looks like when it has melted.

 Once all the wax has melted and it is off the heat you can add in essential oils.
 You can add up to 6% fragrance of your total wax amount (for a 300g candle that’s about 4 tsp).